Eppo-exp/eppo-docs/docs/guides/engineering/nextjs-setup.md

-# Next.js Setup with Eppo Feature Flags
+# Next.js Setup with Eppo Feature Flags.

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 This guide walks through how to setup an Eppo Feature Flag on a client and server rendered component in a Next.js app.
 More specifically, this guide walks through the set up and settings of a sample Next.js app.